gallopinghorse81/Beacon/README.md

 ## Download Data

-This repository uses six datasets, including dataset descriptions for Auto, Video, Tools, Baby, Yelp2013, and Yelp2017.
+Our paper uses six datasets, including datasets of Auto, Video, Tools, Baby, Yelp2013, and Yelp2017.
 Put the downloaded raw data files into the folder "pro_data/".
 The Amazon review datasets can be downloaded from [Amazon Product Data](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html), and the Yelp datasets can be downloaded from [Yelp Open Dataset](https://www.yelp.com/dataset).

 ## Pretrained Resources